Remacemide: Toxicity

 The median toxic dose of remacemide for neural impairment tests in mice is 5.6 mg/kg.

 Its estimated median lethal dose is about 927.3 mg/kg in mice.

 It has a favorable therapeutic index of 28.1 in mice.

 Drug interactions

 Levodopa

 Remacemide delays the absorption of levodopa (300 mg of remacemide one hour before levodopa treatment delays mean time to peak levodopa plasma concentration by 20%) but not its total absorption (area-under-the-curve for levodopa plasma concentration was unchanged).

 Sodium valproate

 Remacemide does not interact with sodium valproate, a treatment for epilepsy.

 Carbamazepine

 Ramacemide does interact with carbamazepine.
 Remacemide inhibits the metabolism of carbamazepine, while carbamazepine induces the metabolism of remacemide and FPL 12495.

 Alcohol

+Combined consumption with alcohol can increase reaction time and lower alertness, while also hindering memory formation, which are typical side effects of alcohol.

 Remacemide salts

 Remacemide is most commonly synthesized as the salt remacemide hydrochloride.
 However, there has been some investigation into other remacemide salts and their crystals, as different remacemide salts might taste more pleasant or have a solubility more suitable for a pediatric suspension formulation.